Visual-mov/mish/README.md

 ## Planned features
 List of all planned features for mish:
-- [ ] Add escape space escape character for file & folder names with spaces.
+- [ ] Add a space escape character for file & folder names with spaces.
 - [ ] Finish installation script for making default shell.
 - [ ] Allow for the execution of multiple commands with `&&` operator.
 - [ ] Add command redirection operator.